Brey314/Flights-E-Comerce/README.md

 A full-stack web application for searching, comparing and buying flights online.
 The project is organized into a **Backend**, a **Frontend** (`Frontend/breyflights`) and a **Documentation** folder.

->  Note: This README describes the intended architecture and usage.
-> If you changed folder names, scripts or technologies, update the corresponding sections.

 ---

 ## Features